ZARATHUSTRA SMITH • • 19 min read

 I personally wish everyone could try psychedelics at least once, and I freely acknowledge that some of the most profound and transformative experiences of my life involved psychedelics.

 However, I also acknowledge that some people simply aren’t built in such a way as to respond favorably to psychedelics, as my examples in my discussion of point #2 indicate.

-Some people, especially extremely volatile or mentally ill people, should probably avoid psychedelics altogether.
+Some people, especially extremely volatile or mentally ill people (or those with a family history of mental illness), should almost certainly avoid psychedelics altogether.
 In my opinion extremely sensitive people or those prone to even mild anxiety or depression should also be quite cautious upon first dabbling with psychedelics, if they wish to.

 It is also true that psychedelics often allow one to access content in one’s mind that was previously unconscious.
 For some people who have repressed many memories or parts of their identity, this can be an utterly overwhelming and traumatizing experience.

 For this reason I think it’s a good idea to practice meditation, do a bunch of writing about your past, present, and future, and perhaps see a psychotherapist for a few sessions before trying psychedelics.
 These activities can help you uncover unconscious content in your mind at a much more digestible pace, making it less likely that a psychedelic trip will be too much to handle.

 It’s also, of course, always wise to research a particular substance extensively before experimenting with it, if you feel compelled to.

 Myth #4: People who haven’t taken psychedelics are ignorant “sheeple.”